 The Great Bend Prairie Regional Advisory Committee ("the RAC") has a goal to attain less than 20 percent water loss by 2025 and less than 10 percent water loss by 2045.
 The District will work with the RAC and each municipality to reduce the gpcd and ufw.

 The District's efforts will include educational outreach to schools and public service groups.

 iii.
-Stockwater Use: There are thirteen feedlots within the LEMA area.
-The District will work with each facility, KDA-DWR, and KLA to improve the efficiency of water delivery where feasible through existing tools available.
+Stockwater Use: The District will work with each livestock facility, KDA-DWR, and KLA to improve the efficiency of water delivery where feasible through existing tools available.
 These tools include the utilization of thermostatically controlled tanks versus continuous flow water tanks and the implementation of water reuse systems.
 The water savings will be on a case-by-case basis.

-In the case where feeding facilities utilize effluent from the facility's lagoon in accordance with K.A.R.
-5-6-14, a special exemption may be granted in writing from the District board to allow the use of an end gun for that purpose.
+Livestock facilities utilizing effluent from the facility's lagoon in accordance with K.A.R.
+5-6-14are exempt from the end gun removal requirement to allow the use of the end gun for that purpose.

 iv.
-Recreation Use: There are thirty-one water rights within the LEMA area for recreation use.
+Recreation Use: There are water rights within the LEMA area for recreation use.
 The District intends to work with the holders of these rights to ensure the water is put to beneficial use when appropriate for the area in which the holders are diverting water.

-The District will work with state agencies to ensure that existing conservation plans are brought up-to-date to promote more efficient methods of operations that are specific to the needs of each water right.
+The District will work with state agencies to ensure that existing conservation plans are updated to promote more efficient methods of operations that are specific to the needs of each water right.

 v.
-Industrial Use: There are twenty-six water rights for industrial use within the LEMA area.
+Industrial Use: There are water rights for industrial use within the LEMA area.
 These uses will be reviewed to determine where water efficiencies can be gained.

-The District will encourage the use of lower quality water where feasible as a replacement for high-quality water.
+The District will encourage the use of lower quality water where feasible as a replacement for fresh water.

 b.
-Augmentation Program
+Streamflow Augmentation Program

-In 2014, Governor Sam Brownback signed into law a provision specific to the Rattlesnake Creek subbasin to "allow augmentation for the replacement in time, location and quantity of the unlawful diversion, if such replacement is available and offered voluntarily."
+In 2014, Governor Sam Brownback signed into law revisions to K.S.A.
+82a-706b(a)(1) which is specific to the Rattlesnake Creek subbasin to "allow augmentation for the replacement in time, location and quantity of the unlawful diversion, if such replacement is available and offered voluntarily."
 This legislation was the subject of overwhelming supporting testimony from several groups from across the State, which resulted in unanimous action from the Kansas legislature to approve the bill.
 The concept of augmentation is to utilize the aquifer underground as a reservoir to supply water to the stream in times of shortage.

-Augmentation will be implemented from a to-be-constructed wellfield designed for up to 15 cubic feet per second ("cfs") capacity.
-Based on the analysis conducted by Balleau Groundwater Inc. ("BGW"), the intent of augmentation is to provide an additional tool to enhance the unique habitat the Refuge provides for various endangered species.
+Streamflow augmentation will be implemented from a to-be-constructed wellfield designed with a delivery capacity of nominally 15 cubic feet per second ("cfs"), more or less, to the Rattlesnake Creek stream channel.
+Based on the analysis conducted by Balleau Groundwater Inc. ("BGW"), the intent of augmentation is to provide an additional water source to enhance the unique habitat the Refuge provides for various endangered species.
 The ability to utilize underground water in times of need further protects the biological integrity, diversity and environmental health of the Refuge.
 The area surrounding the Refuge has been underdeveloped for large-scale irrigation historically due to the water quality in the upper zones of the aquifer.
 However, this area does have a quantity of water that can be appropriated in a sustainable manner.
-The sources supporting the augmentation wellfield have been examined in a water-accounting model as was done in the impairment analysis.
-The yield is supported by induced capture of evapotranspiration from adjacent waterlogged soils and wetland vegetation, in addition to sources captured from formerly-rejected recharge by making space available in the aquifer.
-Rattlesnake Creek is to be augmented by waters that are now lost to the atmosphere, bypassed as storm runoff in Peace Creek, or discharged as brackish baseflow to the east.
-This further supports the concept of augmentation as a remedy for the impairment at the Refuge.
+The sources supporting the augmentation wellfield have been examined in BBGMDMOD as was done in the impairment analysis.